facebook/react-native-website/docs/native-modules-ios.md

 };
 ```

-If you want to pass error-like objects to JavaScript, use `RCTMakeError` from [`RCTUtils.h.`](https://github.com/facebook/react-native/blob/master/React/Base/RCTUtils.h) Right now this only passes an Error-shaped dictionary to JavaScript, but we would like to automatically generate real JavaScript Error objects in the future.
+If you want to pass error-like objects to JavaScript, use `RCTMakeError` from [`RCTUtils.h.`](https://github.com/facebook/react-native/blob/master/React/Base/RCTUtils.h) Right now this only passes an Error-shaped dictionary to JavaScript, but React Native aims to automatically generate real JavaScript Error objects in the future.
 You can also provide a `RCTResponseErrorBlock` argument, which is used for error callbacks and accepts an `NSError \* object`.
 Please note that this argument type will not be supported with TurboModules.

 ### Promises